Good Fibrations through the Modal Prism: A Brief Review of Cohesive HoTT

 Any variable appearing in the type of a crisp variable must also be crisp, and a crisp variable may only be substituted by expressions that \emph{only} involve crisp variables.
 When all the variables in an expression are crisp, we say that that expression is crisp; so, we may only substitute crisp expressions in for crisp variables.
 Constants --- like $0 : \Nb$ or $\Nb : \Type$ --- appearing in an empty context are therefore always crisp.
 This means that one cannot give a closed form example of a term which is \emph{not} crisp; all terms with no free variables are crisp.
 For emphasis, we will say that a term which is not crisp is \emph{cohesive}.
 The rules for crisp type theory can be found in Section 2 of \cite{RealCohesion}.

-One way to think of the difference between a cohesive dependence --- for all $x : X$, $f(x) : Y$ --- and a crisp dependence --- for all $x :: X$, $f(x) : Y$ --- is that the former expresses that $f(x)$ depends on a generic $x : X$, whereas in the latter we are saying that for \emph{each} individual $x$, there is an $f(x)$.\footnote{In particular, by the crisp excluded middle axiom, we may deal with each $x :: X$ on a case by case basis.} The difference between these two sorts of universal quantification mimics the difference between universal quantification in Book HoTT versus in set theory.
+One way to think of the difference between a cohesive dependence --- for all $x : X$, $f(x) : Y$ --- and a crisp dependence --- for all $x :: X$, $f(x) : Y$ --- is that the former expresses that $f(x)$ depends on a generic $x : X$, whereas in the latter we are saying that for \emph{each} individual $x$, there is an $f(x)$.\footnote{In particular, by the crisp excluded middle axiom, we may deal with each $x :: X$ on a case by case basis.}

 Given a \emph{crisp} type $X$, we can remove its spatial structure to get a type $\flat X$.
 If $X$ is a set, $\flat X$ can be thought of as its set of points.\footnote{ This intuition really only works for sets, since if $G$ is a group then $\flat \BB G$ behaves like the moduli stack of principal $G$-bundles with flat connection, and not ``the type of points of $\BB G$''. } The rules for $\flat$ can be found in Section 4 of \cite{RealCohesion}.
 They may be summed up by saying that $\flat X$ is inductively generated by elements of the form $x^{\flat}$ for \emph{crisp} $x :: X$.
-In particular, whenever we have type family $C : \flat X \to \Type$, an $x : \flat X$, and an element $f(u) : C(u^{\flat})$ depending on a \emph{crisp} $u :: X$, we get an element
+In particular, whenever we have a type family $C : \flat X \to \Type$, an $x : \flat X$, and an element $f(u) : C(u^{\flat})$ depending on a \emph{crisp} $u :: X$, we get an element

 and if $x \equiv v^{\flat}$, then $(\mbox{let $u^{\flat} := x$ in $f(u)$}) \equiv f(v)$.
 This allows us to think of $\flat X$ as ``the type of \emph{crisp} points of $X$''.

 We have an inclusion $(-)_{\flat} : \flat X \to X$ given by $x_{\flat} :\equiv \mbox{let $u^{\flat} := x$ in $u$}$.
 Since we are thinking of a dependence on a crisp variable as a \emph{discontinuous} dependence, if this map $(-)_{\flat} : \flat X \to X$ is an equivalence then every \emph{discontinuous} dependence on $x :: X$ underlies a \emph{continuous} dependence on $x$.
 This leads us to the following defintion: \begin{defn} A crisp type $X :: \Type$ is \emph{crisply discrete} if the counit $(-)_{\flat} : \flat X \to X$ is an equivalence.\footnote{See Remark 6.13 of \cite{RealCohesion} for a discussion on some of the subtleties in the notion of crisp discreteness.} \end{defn}